CONNEX-AB-Delivery-System/DS-SystemControlSoftware/README.md

 Command interface
 This section describes commands that trucks will receive and commands that trucks can send to SCS.

 [General rule: all trucks must be autonomous as possible.
-That means, it must execute received task without additional instructions from SCS]
+That means, it must execute received task without additional instructions from SCS, except commands provided below.]

 ## SCS commands: